A Clockwork Orange (soundtrack)

 Stanley Kubrick's A Clockwork Orange is a soundtrack album released in 1972 by Warner Bros.
 Records, featuring music from Stanley Kubrick's 1971 film A Clockwork Orange.
 It includes pieces of classical music and electronic music by American composer and musician Wendy Carlos, whom Kubrick hired to write the film's original score.
-Music that Carlos recorded for the film that remained unreleased, including complete tracks, was released three months later on her album Wendy Carlos' Clockwork Orange.
+Music that Carlos recorded for the film that remained unreleased, including complete tracks, was released three months later on her album A Clockwork Orange: Wendy Carlos's Complete Original Score.

 Background

 Some of the music is heard only as excerpts, e.g. Edward Elgar's Pomp and Circumstance March No. 1 (a.k.a.
 Land of Hope and Glory) heralding a politician's appearance at the prison.
 The main theme is an electronic transcription of Henry Purcell's Music for the Funeral of Queen Mary, composed in 1695, for the procession of Queen Mary's cortège through London en route to Westminster Abbey.

 "March from 'A Clockwork Orange'" (based on the choral movement of the Ninth Symphony by Beethoven) was the first recorded song featuring a vocoder for the singing; synthpop bands often cite it as their inspiration.
 Neither the end credits nor the soundtrack album identify the orchestra playing the Ninth Symphony excerpts; however, in Alex's bedroom, there is a close-up of a microcassette tape, labeled: Deutsche Grammophon – Ludwig van Beethoven – Symphonie Nr.
 9 d-moll, op.
 125 – Berliner Philharmoniker – Chor der St. Hedwigskathedrale – Ferenc Fricsay – Irmgard Seefried, Maureen Forrester, Dietrich Fischer-Dieskau, Ernst Haefliger.

 In the novel, Alex is accidentally conditioned against all classical music, but in the film, only against Ludwig van Beethoven's Ninth Symphony, the soundtrack of a violent Ludovico Technique film that Alex is exposed to.
 The audience does not see every violent film Alex is forced to view during his Ludovico conditioning, yet the symphony's fourth movement is heard.
 Later, using the symphony's second movement, Mr Alexander, and fellow plotters, impel Alex to attempt suicide.